oils-for-unix/oils/doc/ysh-tour.md

 expressions.
 Words are a rich language because **strings** are a central concept in shell.

+### Unquoted Words

+Words denote strings, but you often don't need to quote them:

+    echo hi  # => hi

+Quotes are useful when a string has spaces, or punctuation characters like `( ) ;`.

 ### Three Kinds of String Literals

-You can choose the quoting style that's most convenient to write a given string.
+You can choose the style that's most convenient to write a given string.

 #### Double-Quoted, Single-Quoted, and J8 strings (like JSON)

-Double-quoted strings allow **interpolation with `$`**:
+Double-quoted strings allow **interpolation**, with `$`:

     var person = 'alice'
     echo "hi $person, $(echo bye)"  # => hi alice, bye